bclins/bclins.github.io/fall25/math243/notes.md

 ### Wed, Sep 10

+Today I announced [Project 1](Project1.pdf) which is due next Wednesday.
+I've been posting Python & Sage code examples, but if you would rather use Octave/Matlab, here are some [Octave code examples](octave.html).

 **Runge-Kutta methods** are a family of methods to solve ODEs numerically.
 Euler's method is a first order Runge-Kutta method, which means that the discretization error for Euler's method is $O(h^1)$ which means that the error is less than a constant times $h$ to the first power.

 Better Runge-Kutta methods have higher order error bounds.
 For example, RK4 is a popular method with fourth order error $O(h^4)$.
 Another Runge-Kutta method is the **midpoint method** also known as RK2 which has second order error.